johnlarkin1/johnlarkin1.github.io/_posts/2025-10-13-disjoint-set-union.md

 ## What is a Disjoint Set?

-A _disjoint set_ or _union find_ or _disjoint union set_ are all the same data structure.
+A _disjoint set_ or _union find_ or _disjoint set union_ are all the same data structure.
 It is a data structure that is optimized for handling various set operations and mainly focuses on two methods: `union` and `find` (hence one of the names).

 The whole goal is: **detecting if a member is in a set, and if sets are connected in a fast and performant manner**.